AnthonyVerdon-42Projects/so_long/README.md

 ## Condition of the map

-1. The map must a square surrounded by walls.
+1. The map must be a square surrounded by walls.
 2. All collectibles and the exit must be accessable.
 3. There must be an initial position for the player.